Aryalexa/42-b2bRoot/4-Vm_setup.md

 ### 4. Set up

-We're going to set up some tools, sevices and configurations.
+We're going to set up some tools, sevices and configurations in our Debian VM.

 What we want:
 - A SSH service